 Food and Drug Interactions

 - Do not eat grapefruit or Seville oranges, or drink grapefruit juice while taking this medicine.
 Grapefruit, Seville oranges and grapefruit juice may raise the levels of olaparib in your body.
 This could make side effects worse.

 - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with olaparib.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 - Avoid the use of St. John’s Wort while taking olaparib as this may lower the levels of the drug in your body, which can make it less effective.